apache/airflow/docs/apache-airflow/howto/timetable.rst

         run_after=run_after,
     )

-But since we typically wan to schedule a run as soon as the data interval ends, ``end`` and ``run_after`` above are generally the same. ``DagRunInfo`` therefore provides a shortcut for this:
+But since we typically want to schedule a run as soon as the data interval ends, ``end`` and ``run_after`` above are generally the same. ``DagRunInfo`` therefore provides a shortcut for this: